Toufool/AutoSplit/README.md

 - Transparency in an image is not seen as a mask or "nothing."
 It gets transformed into solid white.
 - Starting your timer/AutoSplit is still manual.
 - For many games, it will be difficult to find a split image for the last split of the run.
+- The window of the capture region cannot be minimized.

 ## Known Issues
 - When setting your region, you may only see a black image.
 This is caused by hardware acceleration.
 You may be able to disable this through the application itself like in [Google Chrome](https://www.technipages.com/google-chrome-enable-disable-hardware-acceleration-mode).
 If not, this can also be disabled through [Windows](https://www.thewindowsclub.com/hardware-acceleration-windows-7).
 NOTE: If you notice any computer performance issues after disabling hardware acceleration, re-enable it.